13bzhang/nightingale_rose/libretto/scene_3.md

 **White Rose Bush:** You seem tired from flight.
 Rest a while here.

 **Nightingale:** Have you seen a red rose anywhere?
 I have searched everywhere.
-I must find one before dawn.

 **White Rose Bush:** A red rose?
 The late frost had killed off all those vain little things.
 There's no use in looking.